carmenbianca/report-liferay/report.md

 However, I am electing to use Python for this component.
 There are a few reasons for this:

 - Implementation speed.
-Python is an excellent language to write rapid prototypes in [@rossum-1998].
+Python is an excellent language in which to write rapid prototypes [@rossum-1998].
 - The same article describes Python as a good "glue" language.
 Given that three file formats, a call to Gradle, and an API call all need to be glued together, Python is an excellent choice.